wp-plugins/itstream/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allow embedding of tStream content on your WordPress website
+This plugin allow embedding of ItStream content on your WordPress website

 == Description ==